Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 the camera?
 Not with the current working draft of the MediaCapture API.

 Most mobile web browsers implement the HTML canvas element.
 So mobile web gaming is possible.
+But what we really want is hardware accelerated WebGL.
+It's not here yet.
 We're still waiting for the desktop canvas apps to close the gap betweent their native desktop counterparts.
 Mobile web gaming will not be competing with native mobile gaming anytime soon.